brightdigit/brightdigit.com/Content/articles/2020-apple-watch.md

 ---
 date: 2020-04-13 10:30
-tags:
-- Apple Hardware
-- Apple Watch
-- apple-development
-- swiftui
+tags: Apple Hardware, Apple Watch, apple-development, swiftui
 ---
 # Why 2020 will be amazing for the Apple Watch